semantic-release/semantic-release/README.md

 _A few notes on `npm` config_:
 1. The `npm` token can only be defined in the environment as `NPM_TOKEN`, because that’s where `npm` itself is going to read it from.
 2. In order to publish to a different `npm` registry you can specify that inside the `package.json`’s [`publishConfig`](https://docs.npmjs.com/files/package.json#publishconfig) field.
 3. If you want to use another dist-tag for your publishes than `'latest'` you can specify that inside the `package.json`’s [`publishConfig`](https://docs.npmjs.com/files/package.json#publishconfig) field.

 ## Plugins

-There are numerous steps where you can customize `semantic-release`’s behaviour using plugins.
+There are numerous steps where you can customize `semantic-release`’s behavior using plugins.
 A plugin is a regular [option](#options), but passed inside the `release` block of `package.json`:

 ```json
 {